ramankarki/hashnode-blogs-backup/ckqniiggs0dxss2s1d095g9yb.md

 I found many articles and online courses to guide me through the path to become a software developer.

-*I was surprised to see those courses and articles that could teach me to become a software developer cause I never saw anything like that. 😮😮*
+*I was surprised to see those courses and articles that could teach me to become a software developer cause I never saw anything like that before. 😮😮*

 I saw many people in youtube videos.
 They were all learning to code on their own and getting a job at the top tech companies.